makerdao/community/governance/polls/Ratification Poll for Adding the Deco Fixed Rate Core Unit (DECO-001) - October 11, 2021.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

-*The Deco Fixed Rate Core Unit is requesting a Budget for the fixed period of November 1, 2021, through November 1, 2024, (36 Months), with a fixed budget floor of 1,712,500 Dai annually, paid monthly, secured in advance quarterly.*
+*The Deco Fixed Rate Core Unit is requesting a Budget for the fixed period of November 1, 2021, through November 1, 2024, (36 Months), with a fixed budget floor of 1,712,500 Dai annually, paid monthly secured in advance quarterly.
+Deco is not requesting, nor has it included any upfront reimbursement of costs for past work.
+Instead, Deco has proposed a revenue share model: Maker will pay to Deco 15% of the revenue from the Fixed-Rate CLAIM_FEE token sales only AFTER it has reimbursed the Deco Core Unit operating expenses advanced by Maker.*

 Please review the links below to inform your position on this proposal before voting.
 * [Cannonical Proposal Version](https://github.com/makerdao/mips/blob/6bdce46663ef9b2706465b7fad798398788f6109/MIP40/MIP40c3-Subproposals/MIP40c3-SP35.md)